Our Favorite Japan Ryokans

 Kayotei

 The Lynch family first discovered this heavenly place back in 2014.
-An approximately 1.5-hour drive south of Kanazawa, this 10-room ryokan retreat is arranged in traditional sukiya style, overlooking the pristine nearby Yamanaka River.
+An approximately 1.5-hour drive south of Kanazawa, this 10-room ryokan retreat is arranged in traditional sukiya-style, overlooking the pristine nearby Yamanaka River.
 The Kayotei’s onsen/hot springs overlooking the deep-forested hills, provide a quiet, relaxing sanctuary for those wishing for a remote getaway.
-A walk along the river trails offers an invigorating experience before being served the Kayotei’s locally-sourced kaiseki dinner.
+A walk along the river trails offers an invigorating experience before being served the Kayotei’s locally sourced kaiseki dinner.
 Being such a noteworthy local ryokan, the Kayotei highlights the work of local artisans: woodworkers, papermakers, soy sauce brewers, among others!

 Shikoku